 How long does it take to charge an electric car?

-Are you wondering how long it takes to charge an electric car?
-Discover everything you need to know about charge speeds, public and home charging, and different factors that can affect EV charging times.
+Wondering how long it takes to charge an electric car?
+We’ve got the answers.
+Discover everything you need to know about charge speeds, public and home charging options, and the different factors that affect EV charging times.

 Electric car charging times can vary, taking anywhere from 30 minutes to 12 hours.
-Depending on the size of your battery and the charge point output, you will see different results.
-While slower, charging overnight at home could result in some great savings.
+Plus, you’ll see different results depending on the size of your battery and the charge point output.
+While slower, charging overnight at home can reduce electricity costs—especially if your energy provider offers off-peak tariffs.

-• Using a 7kW home charger could charge the same vehicle in as little as 8 hours from empty, and most homes can easily support this.
+- Using a 7kW home charger could charge the same vehicle in as little as eight hours from empty, and most homes can easily support this.

-•High-powered electric charging points are publicly available to you.
-These can range from 50kW, all the way to 100+ kW, charging your vehicle in 30+ minutes.
+- High-powered electric charging points are publicly available to you.
+These can range from 50kW, all the way to 100+ kW, and can charge your vehicle in around 30 minutes.

 Many factors can affect EV charging times.
 While some make sense, others might catch you by surprise.
-Knowing what these are can help you quickly power your car’s battery in an energy-efficient way.
-Learn what can determine how long it takes to charge your electric car.
+Knowing what these are can help you optimise your car’s charging routine and avoid unnecessary energy use.

 The battery size is one of the most important measures of your EV’s charging time.
 The larger it is, the longer it will take to charge.